 \section{Conclusions}

-A squeezed state can develop when electrons are continuously emitted at one or both edges of a longitudinal potential well.
-The properties of this state of an electron cloud is similar to that of a one-dimensional quasi-neutral plasma where the external electrostatic potential substitutes the role of the ions.
-Quasi-neutrality of an ordinary, two-component plasma, is replaced by equilibrium between the confining external potential field and the repulsive Coulomb force of the space charge.
+A squeezed state can develop when electrons are continuously injected at one or both edges of a longitudinal potential well.
+The properties of this state of an electron cloud are similar to that of an one-dimensional quasi-neutral plasma where the external electrostatic potential substitutes the role of the ions.
+Quasi-neutrality of an ordinary, two-component plasma, is replaced by equilibrium between the confining external potential field and the repulsive Coulomb force of the space-charge.
 It is important to note that our interpretation of the equilibrium condition allows one to determine the maximum number of charged particles which can be accumulated in a given potential trap.